donburke7/Virtual_E-Store/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+The ViewModel is the set of classes that take data passed in by the View, which is the front-end web store, and send it too the Model, that is the back-end data.
+In our project, you can expect to find classes called controllers (InventoryController, UserController, and ShoppingCartController) that recieve Http requests from the View.
+The controller classes take these requests and figure out what functions from the Model the View is requesting.
+These classes then call that function and return the data that was requested by the View.
+In the end, the ViewModel tier is used as a connection betwen Model and View through the use of the InventoryController, UserController, and ShoppingCartController classes.

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class diagrams) with some details such as critical attributes and methods._